MW-autocat-script/MW-autocat-script/README.md

 This script depends on the following programs / libraries:

-* Python (for pywikipediabot)
+* Python (for Pywikibot)
 * bash
 * [expect](http://www.nist.gov/el/msid/expect.cfm)
 * GNU egrep (other versions of egrep may work but I haven't tested them)
-* GNU stat

 Bugs / Errata
 ===================

-* Pywikipediabot wasn't really meant to run 24/7/365.
+* Pywikibot wasn't really meant to run 24/7/365.
 One side-effect is that if you lose internet connection for some reason, the throttle will constantly increase, meaning it may take a long time after your connection is restored to resume running.
 Editing throttle.py and replacing throttle.ctrl with /dev/null _should_ help alleviate this.
 Alternatively, you can try adding _retry_on_fail = False_ to your user-config.py file.
 This will make the bot stop trying to reconnect until the next iteration.